 For example, to release a route in the Route Editor application, the event must pass through an approval workflow process in the Approval Cockpit application.
-The delegated approver groups in the workflow should provide their approval before releasing a route.
+The delegated approver groups in the workflow must provide their approval before releasing a route.
+Similarly, to dispose a defect in the Non Conformance application the delegated approver groups in the workflow must provide their approval in the Approval Cockpit application.